-Arlene Levin, an ERG vice president, leads ERG’s environmental and occupational health practice—a multidisciplinary team of industrial hygienists, occupational safety and health specialists, safety professionals, public health scientists, engineers, environmental scientists, and biologists.
+Arlene Levin, an ERG vice president, leads ERG’s environmental and occupational health practice—a multidisciplinary team of industrial hygienists, occupational safety and health specialists, safety professionals, public health scientists, engineers, epidemiologists, toxicologists, and environmental scientists, and biologists.
 She has managed dozens of contracts for federal clients, including the U.S. Environmental Protection Agency, Centers for Disease Control and Prevention, and Occupational Safety and Health Administration.

-Arlene has more than 30 years of experience in occupational safety and health, facility management, emergency response, environmental compliance, municipal and hazardous waste management, risk assessments, environmental science.
-As ERG’s Corporate Health and Safety Officer, she is responsible for the health and safety of over 350 employees, including those who work in office settings, in the field, and at ERG’s analytical laboratory in North Carolina.
+Arlene has more than 30 years of experience in occupational safety and health, facility management, emergency response, environmental compliance, municipal and hazardous waste management, risk assessments, and environmental science.
+As ERG’s Corporate Health and Safety Officer, she is responsible for the health and safety of over 500 employees, including those who work in office settings, in the field, and at ERG’s analytical laboratory in North Carolina.